crystal22/C2DSR/README.md

 Model:
 - C2DSR: proposed results in the paper
-- w/ 999: use official code and its default hyperparameters, w/ 999 negative items threshold during computing metrics
+- w/ 999: use the official code and its default hyperparameters, and use only 999 out of all candidate items to compute metrics
-- w/o 999: use official code and its default hyperparameters, w/o 999 negative items threshold during computing metrics
+- w/o 999: use the official code and its default hyperparameters, and use all candidate items to compute metrics
-- ours: use our code and re-tune hyperparameters, w/o 999 negative items threshold during computing metrics
+- ours: use our code and re-tune hyperparameters, and use all candidate items to compute metrics

 ***To be noticed***:
 - The best results for w/ or w/o 999 on both domains are chosen separately, which means they may not occur in the same epoch.